jpmor/site/sitewiki/quotes.md

 `- Frank Sabadka`

+> Our nation was built of White Pine, literally and figuratively.

+`- Donald Culross Peattie`

+> Canal construction was the grim material foundation
+> of the rise of the United States.

+`- Jurgen Osterhammel`

+> I envisioned that a group of professionals from The East would come
+> along by and by to tell us how networking was supposed to be done.
+> We had this sort of magical view of The East.

+`- Steve Crocker`

 > The internet has been the most fundamental change during my lifetime,
 > and for hundreds of years.